polycube-network/polycube/Documentation/developers/debugging.rst

     cmake -DCMAKE_BUILD_TYPE=Debug ..
     make -j

-And then to install Polycube, execute:
+Once all the Polycube executables have been created with _debug_ information, you must install them in the default folders with the following command:

   ::

     sudo make install

-2. Create a ``launch.json`` file, following the VS Code instructions:
+Now, let's create a ``launch.json`` file, following the VS Code instructions:

    1. Run
    2. Start Debugging (or Add Configuration)
    3. Select the C ++ template (GDB/LLDB)
    4. Default configuration
-   5. As "program" put ``/usr/local/bin/polycubed`` or if the installation script has been modified in any way, enter the path that comes out as a result of the  ``which polycubed`` command
+   5. As "program", add ``/usr/local/bin/polycubed``, which represents the default location.
+Alternatively, if you modified the installation script, enter the path that comes out as a result of the  ``which polycubed`` command
-   6. As "args" put ``["--loglevel=DEBUG"]`` to enable Polycube debug mode logs that provide diagnostic information useful to people more than just developers
+   6. As "args", add ``["--loglevel=DEBUG"]`` to enable Polycube debug mode logging, which provides diagnostic information useful to people more than just developers.
+Note that the Polycube _debug_ logging (which simply means _the highlest level of verbosity_) is independent from the build type, hence it has to be enabled explicitly.
    7. Later, also following this `link <https://stackoverflow.com/questions/40033311/how-to-debug-programs-with-sudo-in-vscode>`_, create a file called "gdb" in  "home/{username}" (for example) and enter ``pkexec /usr/bin/gdb "$@"`` to make sure that you are prompted to enter the password at startup.
 This is because Polycube requires root permissions to run.
 Finally just edit the ``launch.json`` file with these 3 lines:

   ::